Helen Foster Snow: Caves of Yan'an and Mao Zedong

 Edgar was the first to go to the "Red Areas" and came back with the material for his Red Star Over China.
 Helen, or "Peg", as she was known to her friends, was not to be outdone, and soon followed.
-In April 1937, Helen made a trip to the city of Yan'an, the location of the Chinese Communist Party's headquarters.
+In April 1937, Helen made a trip to the Communist headquarters in Yan'an.
 Her trip was much longer than anticipated as the Japanese occupied Northern China beginning in July of that same year and bad weather conditions made it impossible to travel.
 In Yan'an, Helen was only the second foreign woman to enter the area, and the eighth foreign journalist to have such access.
 She interviewed Mao Zedong and also got his support for what would become the Chinese Industrial Cooperatives.

 According to Yu Jianting, Helen's translator, Mao explained the history of the Red Army for the first time to Helen despite Edgar's multiple interviews with him the previous year.
 Chinese Communist leaders had not shared the history of the party previously as they wanted to be seen as equals within the community rather than "heroes of the people".
 Mao provided Helen with a letter introducing her as a war correspondent, which would give her access to otherwise restricted areas.
 Mao also requested that Helen share the Chinese Communist Party's "Ten Guiding Principles to Resist against Japan and Save the Nation" on an international scale.
 Helen's work with Mao gave her the opportunity to interview other important Communist Party figures in Yan'an, which would become the basis for her book.

 Helen also interviewed Kang Keqing, wife of the future head of state Zhu De.
 Kang informed Helen of several issues the army were facing, including lack of soldiers and weaponry.
 Helen maintained a friendship with Kang and the two exchanged letters for many years after Helen left China.

-While in Yan'an, Helen suffered from severe dysentery and became extremely ill.
+While in Yan'an, Helen developed severe dysentery and became extremely ill.
 Despite her illness, Helen completed her book's manuscript in less than one year.
 Inside Red China was the first book ever written that focused on the city of Yan'an and became important literature to students all over China.
 This book was supposed to be a companion work to Edgar's Red Star Over China, but it never received the acclaim that Edgar's work had.
 This specific trip to Yan'an provided Helen with the material to produce at least five other books.
 Helen used experiences from this trip to write her most successful book, The Song of Ariran.
-She also drew upon her interviews with Kim San, Korean independence leader she met in Yan'an.
+She also drew upon her interviews with Kim San, Korean independence activist she met in Yan'an.